buildpacks/rfcs/text/0000-dont-trust-builders.md

 ### The Daemon Image Exception

 When `pack build` is run without the `--publish` flag, registry credentials are not necessary.
-Therefore, `pack` will treat every builder as a "trusted builder" to optimize performance.
+Therefore, `pack` will treat every builder as a "trusted builder" to [potentially optimize performance](https://github.com/buildpacks/rfcs/pull/46).

 # Drawbacks
 [drawbacks]: #drawbacks